old-software-engineer/nextjs-image-processing/README.md

 # Concepts

-- Event handling(Drag & drop): Used to get the input from the div by applying the drag and drop events
+- Event handling(Drag & drop): Used to get the input from the div by applying the drag and drop events.

-- Image handling: Used to check the size of image and only accept the image that are under specific size
+- Image handling: Used to check the size of image and only accept the image that are under specific size.

+- Testing: Used jest to make test cases for the user interface.

 # Tools & Libraries